 2.1.
 Declaration and Certification of Finances (DCOF) form: Click on the link to access the form.

 2.2.
-Proof of funding showing a minimum amount of $13,440 for one semester.
+Proof of funding showing a minimum amount of $14,803 for one semester.
 If you can produce bank documentation confirming the amount in US dollars it is okay to document only the minimum amount.
-If you will produce bank documentation confirming the amount in your home currency, it is best to document more than the minimum in case the exchange rate changes unfavorably.
+If you will produce bank documentation confirming the amount in your home currency, it is best to document more than the minimum in case of the exchange rate changes unfavorably.
 Acceptable proof may come in the form of a bank statement, bank letter, or letter detailing a scholarship or corporate sponsorship.
 The documentation must be in English with the full name of the account holder and less than 90 days old.
-We will accept high quality, color PDF, and reserve the right to ask for the original forms and documentation.
+We will accept high-quality, color PDFs, and reserve the right to ask for the original forms and documentation.

 2.3.
 Letter of Support if you are being sponsored by family members, school or government: Click on the link to access the form.